Design and Technology

 What is Design and Technology?

-In Design and Technology pupils combine practical and technological skills with creative thinking to design and make products and systems that meet human needs.
-They learn to use current technologies.
+At The Priory we want our children to be problem solvers.
+We want to develop their creative, technical and practical expertise.
+Through our units of work, we develop the children’s knowledge and skills to evaluate, design and make products for a range of users.
+We encourage the children to evaluate their work and make any necessary changes to improve it further.
+At The Priory we want our children to be risk takers.
+We encourage them to create interesting and exciting approaches to solve the problem they are faced with.
 The children consider the impact of future technological developments, combine practical and intellectual skills with an understanding of aesthetic, technical, cultural, health, social, emotional, economic, industrial and environmental issues evaluating present and past design and technology and its uses and effects.